FannyLundberg/degree-project-without-admin/README.md

 Project is built for a voluntary organization, **Julklappshjälpen Värmdö**.
 The organization is helping people that can’t afford Christmas gifts for their children.
 It is dependent of giving people and companies.
 Today they only have a Facebook group for communication, therefor this project is to give them a website so that more people can read about this amazing organization.

+Please observe that this is a copy of the real project.
+This version/copy is without the admin section.

 &nbsp;

 ## Built with